ib31/ib31.github.io/index.md

 I am a Ph.D. student at ISAE-Supaéro and IMT Mines Albi-Carmaux, both affiliated with the University of Toulouse.
 My research focuses on innovative approaches involving the joint application of constraint programming and knowledge compilation.
 My work addresses industrial product configuration problems.
 I am under the supervision of Elise Vareilles (ISAE-Supaéro) and Xavier Lorca (IMT Mines Albi), but i also work with Paul Gaborit (IMT Mines Albi) and Hélène Fargier (ANITI).

 I graduated from IMT Mines Albi in 2021 as a multi-disciplinary engineer, combining expertise in fundamental sciences, technical training, and management/finance.
-During my studies, I had the opportunity to spend 6 months as an exchange student at Mississippi State University (MS, USA) in the computer science department.
-I also did an internship at CEA (March - September 2021) on the use of NLP for crisis management.
+During my studies, I had the opportunity to take an exchange semester program at Mississippi State University in the computer science department.
+I also did an internship at CEA on the use of NLP for crisis management.

 ### Publications